WillSturgeon/model_phasevel_TERRA/README.md

 -- 2. -- make_profiles_CRUST1.py
 This python script makes mineos profiles at each point on the grid.
 It uses PREM for Qmu, Qk and eta.
 The models are isotropic (Vsv=Vsh, Vpv=Vph).
 The crust is defined by CRUST1.0.

+*** Next you must install rapid_mineos, which you can find in my Github (along with installation instructions). ***

 -- 3. -- main_TERRA_loop_allmodels_allmodes.f
-This routine calls rapid_mineos.f (which is in my Github respository, which includes installation info) to predict phase vel, group vel, attenuation at specified modes.
+This routine calls mineos to predict phase vel, group vel, attenuation at specified modes.
 This script is used as part of the rapid_mineos package.
-You must copy this script to main.f and then recompile.
+You must replace main.f in rapid_mineos with main_TERRA_loop_allmodels_allmodes.f.
-Currently this script is only set-up for fundamental modes, so you need to uncomment certain parts for the overtones and set nmax to e.g. 4 (instead of 0).
+Currently this script is only set-up for fundamental modes.
+If in the future you wish to predict overtones, then you can uncomment certain parts of the code.

 -- 4. -- interp_TERRAtoPREM_loop.py
 This interpolates the phase vel/group vel/attenuation predictions at specific periods (in my case, at the specific periods of the hvh2 phase velocity measurements).